Will ISSS always sponsor me for reinstatement?

 What if I am denied reinstatement to F-1 status?

 If your application cannot be approved, you will receive an explanation for the denial.
 ISSS may be able to answer questions about the denial, but the USCIS indicates denials may not be appealed.
-In that situation, you should consult with an immigration lawyer or make plans to depart the United States as soon as possible.
+In that situation, you should consult with an immigration attorney or make plans to depart the United States as soon as possible.